grrrwaaa/courses/film6246/unreal.md

 Once added, lights can be moved, rotated etc. like any other actor.

-Often you may wish to

 In the Transform panel, Lights also have a Mobility option.
-Lights can be "static" , "stationary" or "movable".
+Lights can be "static" , "stationary" (the default), or "movable".
 - Static lights are always on, and can't move.
 They are "baked" into the world when built, so they are effectively free.
 However they do not cast shadows from any moving objects.
 - Stationary lights are better in that they can also cast shadows on moving objects.
 No more than four non-static lights can overlap for shadowing to work -- and bear in mind that sunlight counts as one.
 - Movable lights are completely dynamic in position and properties, and the most expensive to use.